 Our nurses also give advice on healthy living, travel, and contraception.
 They offer cervical screening (smears), contraception checks, Spirometry, Dopplers, appropriate immunisation and travel vaccines, and much more.
-Condoms are available free of charge from the nurse in an appointment.
 Baby immunisations can be given during routine appointments.

 The healthcare assistant will be able to offer you afternoon appointments for blood pressure checks, ear syringing, dressings (when directed by the nurse), removal of sutures (stitches), diet and lifestyle advice, general advice, ECG’s, Vitamin B12 injections and Spirometry.

 If you need to see a doctor in an emergency and it is during surgery hours the practice has emergency appointments in the morning, these are for acute illnesses that can not wait.
 You should ring the surgery as soon as you are able, and the receptionist will book you in for an emergency appointment .
 You may have to wait dependant on the number of people attending.
 The surgery appreciates, especially with children, that you may deteriorate during the day.
 If you feel you need to be seen later in the day then the receptionist will usually ask the doctor to telephone you, and they can offer you appropriate advice.

 Outside surgery hours please telephone NHS Direct Wales on 111 or online at www.nhsdirect.wales.nhs.uk.